adriantormos/iml-lazy-learning/README.md

 #### Configuration files

 In this part we explain briefly the different parts of the configuration file.
-The configuration file is splitted into 4 sections:
+The configuration file is splitted into 2 sections:
-- data: configuration of the dataset to use and the preprocessing steps
+- data: specify the dataset to use
     - hypothyroid: A default configuration:
     ```
   "data": {